Nigeria accounts for 50% of glaucoma cases in Africa — TCF

 “This underscores the need for high quality, affordable and accessible eye surgical services,” he said.

+ALSO READ: FRSC recorded 80% drop in road crashes in Bayelsa in 2019 — official

-As parts of effort towards fighting the scourge of blindness, he stated that the foundation which opened its services on 15th January 2019 and was formally inaugurated by His Excellency, President Muhammad Buhari, on 11th July 2019, had conducted over 124,000 free eye surgeries such as glaucoma and cataract.
+As part of the effort towards fighting the scourge of blindness, he stated that the foundation which opened its services on 15th January 2019 and was formally inaugurated by His Excellency, President Muhammad Buhari, on 11th July 2019, had conducted over 124,000 free eye surgeries such as glaucoma and cataract.

-However, he noted that the foundation had treated 20,000 outpatients and offered up to 70 per cent free eye care services to the poor and less privleged.
+However, he noted that the foundation had treated 20,000 outpatients and offered up to 70 percent free eye care services to the poor and less privileged.

 Also speaking, Director, Chanrai Group Advisor, TCF, Kannan Narayanan, said in an effort to reduce the rate of blindness and eye problems in Nigeria, TCF had conducted 96 rural eye camps screening, adding that it has screened over 14,000 persons.